gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 CRYPTO chunk Handler in this state will put DTLS records in Crypto Chunks and deliver to the remote peer.

-When a successfull handshake has been completed, DTLS will inform CRYPTO chunk Handler that will move SCTP State Machine into PROTECTED state.
+When a successful handshake has been completed, DTLS will inform CRYPTO chunk Handler that will move SCTP State Machine into PROTECTED state.